Starch 101: Resistant Starch + Keto-Friendly Starch Alternatives

 • Boatson

-Boatson a year ago
+Boatson 2 years ago

 Reference: " Any unabsorbed starch is called resistant starch.[*]" from this article is there a plan that in the future Carb Manager could distinguish and account between starch and a resistant starch?
 Specifically, in the future could Carb Manager have different values for xx grams of rice that was cooked and refrigerated overnight from rice that was served while still hot from being cooked?